Fully Autonomous AI Agents Should Not be Developed: Values Embedded in Agentic Systems

 \subsection{Methodology}

-To examine the relationship between AI agent autonomy level and ethical implications, we conducted a systematic analysis of how agents are conceptualized and deployed across different contexts.
-Our investigation focused on how varying degrees of agent autonomy interact with value propositions in research and commercial implementations.
+To examine the ethical implications of autonomy with respect to recent AI agent systems, we adopted a methodological approach in applied ethics \cite{shapiro1995professional,anderson2011machine} wherein relevant values are identified for a given subject of interest, and positive and negative outcomes are considered with respect to each.
+Our investigation focused on how varying degrees of agent autonomy interact with value propositions in research and commercial implementations, yielding a value taxonomy with foreseeable benefits and risks.
+Extended details on our methodology are provided in \cref{app:extended-methodology}.